 Marine snow originates in the surface waters of the ocean, primarily composed of phytoplankton produced through photosynthesis and microbes.
 As the material sinks, it collects other floating debris, including fecal material (poop), dead and decaying animals, suspended sediments (e.g., silt), and other organic material that may have been transported from the land to the sea.
 We call this material "marine snow," because it looks a bit like the white fluffy stuff that falls on land.

-Over the past 20 years or so, scientists have measured the amount of useable material in marine snow and found that there is plenty of carbon and nitrogen to feed many of the scavengers in the deep sea.
+Many animals in the dark parts of the ocean filter marine snow from the water or scavenge it from the seabed as their primary food source.
+Scientists have measured the amount of useable material in marine snow and found that there is indeed plenty of carbon and nitrogen to feed many of the scavengers in the deep ocean.

+The particles of marine snow grow as they sink, causing them to descend faster; however, the voyage to the deep can take weeks.
 Fallen structures on the seafloor, such as shipwrecks, are likely begin to be covered by marine snow within a few years.
 Depending on the site, it may take anywhere from hundreds of years to tens of hundreds of years for a structure to be completely obscured.